-Day trips around the area might include discovering historic Brunswick (one of the most viable ports in the United States) or Jekyll Island, millionaires retreat from 1886-1942.
+Day trips around the area might include discovering historic Brunswick (one of the most viable ports in the United States) or Jekyll Island, a millionaires’ retreat from 1886-1942.

 Where to Stay at St. Simons Island

-Consider the elegant King and Prince Beach and Golf Resort for your home away from home accommodations.
+Consider the elegant King and Prince Beach and Golf Resort for your home-away-from-home accommodations.
 Just the name King and Prince and St. Simons Island are pretty much synonymous.
-The luxury resort excels in Southern hospitality and making the guest feel at home, wanted, and appreciated all at the same time.
-Many of their guests are repeat visitors, which speaks loads for their commitment to customer satisfaction.
+The luxury resort excels in Southern hospitality and simultaneously makes the guest feel at home, wanted, and appreciated.
+Many of their guests are repeat visitors, demonstrating their commitment to customer satisfaction.

-At the King and Prince Resort, you are genuinely enveloped in island beauty, pristine sandy beaches, crashing ocean waves, and swaying palm trees.
+You are genuinely enveloped in island beauty, pristine sandy beaches, crashing ocean waves, and swaying palm trees at the King and Prince Resort.
 Lodging choices include the main hotel, beach villas, or resort residences (some of which are dog-friendly).

-Unless you have a large group traveling with you, spring for an ocean view room in the main hotel, leave your floor to ceiling sliding glass doors open at night, and enjoy hearing the waves going to sleep.
-The rooms’ interior is beach chic done up in demure, relaxing colors.
+Unless you have a large group traveling with you, spring for an ocean view room in the central hotel, leave your floor-to-ceiling sliding glass doors open at night, and enjoy hearing the waves going to sleep.
+The room’s interior is beach chic in demure, relaxing colors.
 A couch and chairs provide additional seating in the room.

 Two other suggestions for excellent accommodations are the St. Simons Inn by the Lighthouse (34 stylish rooms) and Village Inn & Pub, a 1930s-era beach cottage under live oaks.